appwrite/demos-for-angular/file-upload-example/README.md

 ## Setting project and backend url

-Let's look at our `src/environments/environment.ts` file, this is where Angular stores all of our environment variables, this is the place where we set `project` and `endpoint` for Appwrite.
+Let's look at our `src/environments/environment.ts` file, this is where Angular stores all of our environment variables, this is the place where we set `project`, `bucketId` and `endpoint` for Appwrite.

 Here is an example that I used: